A reflection by Tom Moore, OSFS at the evening service�

 Even as Joe moved in circles of government, and church leadership, he was active in the movement inspired by Jean Vanier, Faith and Sharing, and L'Arche.
 He regularly prayed with mentally and physically handicapped people, and their caretakers.
 He prepared and led retreats telling of God's wonders, inspiring all who heard him to see Christ in one another.
 He knew how to make community come to life with God's love.

-and assure the simplest little man, bent and mute, of God's personal love for
+Joe was equally at home among scholars, theologians, politicians, housewives, the physically and mentally handicapped, sisters, priests, activists, and artists.
+He could deliver esoteric theological papers, and assure the simplest little man, bent and mute, of God's personal love for each person.

 At his funeral mass, bishops, priests of many orders, scholars, men and women who watched him grow and mature right here on the Frontier, and others who studied with him in Europe, and Canada, his brother Oblates, and little people who barely understood what happened to him, gathered in tears to mourn the loss of a friend.